AhmedElachry/github-users-app/README.md

 Improved Error Handling — Clear, user-friendly error messages are now shown for API or network failures.

+Robust error handling with a global `ErrorBoundary` component and a `NotFound` page for invalid routes.

 **Tech Stack**

 React 19